Slookeur/atomes-rpm-build/README.md

   - 'Fedora' : contains the spec file, and RPMs, with directives specific to the Fedora Linux distribution

-   In that case the encoding of videos using proprietary codecs is disbabled:
+   In that case the encoding of videos using proprietary codecs is disabled:

     - MP4
     - H264
     - Flash

+   It is possible to get it back installing the `ffmpeg-libs` package from [RPM Fusion][fusion]

   - 'RPM-fusion' : contains the spec file, and RPMS, with more general directives